dev-gilbride/sf-trees/README.md

 # sf-trees
-Find trees in San Francisco using the sf-trees data set.
+Find trees within a radius of an address in San Francisco using the sf-trees data set.
+The radius is calculated as a measure of blocks.